 The previous two programme structures are focused on collecting of physical and knowledge items.

-There are other programmes which are focused on activities which are needed to maintain the collections and to make these available.
+Other programmes which are focused on activities which are needed to maintain the collections and to make these available.

 - Physical Home: conceptualising, designing, and developing a permanent home for the physical Museum of Mathematics